 A candidate belonging to Iraqi Prime Minister Haider Abadi’s Nasr (Victory) Coalition, has been removed from the running because of a sex tape of her circulating on social media.
 The candidate, Dr. Intidhar Ahmed Jassim, submitted her resignation this morning but has insisted that the footage is fabricated and part of a conspiracy to defame her.
-Spokesman for the candidacy list, Hussein al-A’dily, told local news outlets that, “Every faction and coalition reserves the right to revoke the of any candidate who does not meet the laws and conditions.
+Spokesman for the candidacy list, Hussein al-A’dily, told local news outlets that, “Every faction and coalition reserves the right to revoke the [membership] of any candidate who does not meet the laws and conditions.
 This female candidate has worked contrary to the laws of the Nasr Coalition.”

 Intidhar Ahmed Jassim while showing great promise initially, broke a very strict Iraqi taboo but also a universal politics rule; don’t get caught with your pants down.
 Dr. Jassim works at al-Muntansaryah University in Baghdad as a professor of economic studies, she possesses a PhD in economics as well.
 She is married and they have 3 children together but the video shows her and another man together.